Looking for the legacy site? Click here

 • Biome stories are all available in Spanish (Español) and French (Français).
 Some of the biomes have been translated into other languages.

-Tour maps - how to find your way around
+Tour maps for tour versions 1.0 - how to find your way around

 There is a map for each of the following biomes that can be used as an overview of the tour and the locations for different points of interest.
-These maps are for the old version of the biomes.
 Teachers might want to use this as they guide students through the tour, or download and share with students for additional navigation help.
+In the 2.0 version of the tours the there is a pop-up map inside each tour.

 Materials and equipment - what you need to use these materials